stakater/mto-docs/content/how-to-guides/crud/tenant-crud-workflow.md

         - Filters data and validates input to check for existing namespaces.
         - Displays an error if the namespace already exists (as shown in the UI).
 - List Behavior:
-    - Added namespaces are displayed in a scrollable list below the input fields.
+    - Added namespaces are displayed in a scroll list below the input fields.
     - Each namespace is displayed with a remove button ("X") for easy deletion.

 ### Metadata